 Breathtaking photography is often the centerpiece of The Humane Society of the United States’ communications channels.
 We strive to use authentic photography as often as possible, and we abide by a Photo Ethics Policy to safeguard our supporters’ trust in the integrity and credibility of our work on behalf of animals.
 To contact the HSUS Photo Team or request temporary access to our photo library, email firstname.lastname@example.org.

 Photographing animal rescue and rehab operations.
 Documenting our advocacy efforts and community outreach events.
 Covering editorial and portrait assignments for our magazines.
 Our volunteer, freelance, and professional HSUS staff photographers are there to capture it all.

 You can be a part of it.
 The Humane Society of the United States has hundreds of photo needs each year, including individual image purchases and freelance photography assignments, both in the United States and internationally.
-To help us grow our network of professional photographers, we’re launching a brand-new Photographer Directory.
+To help grow our network of professional photographers, we’ve launched a Photographer Directory.
 Join us in our efforts to improve the lives of animals worldwide by registering today.

 Wait, there’s more!
 Let other animal groups in your area know you’re available by allowing The HSUS to share your information in a public directory of photographers.
 By doing so, you’ll help us provide the entire animal welfare community with an easy way of finding professional photographers in their area.
 The more we all use powerful imagery to deliver our messages, the more animals we can help as a movement.